-Love prevails on the ARTspace and Paramount stages, in summer camp, collaborations, and holiday shows this 55th season!
+Love prevails on the ARTspace and Paramount stages, in summer camp, collaborations, and holiday shows this 55th… now 57th season!

 Mark your calendars for performances, auditions, and other ways to get involved in your community theatre, Theatre Bristol!

-Theatre Bristol’s fourth River’s Way collaboration follows March 14 and 15 in the ARTspace, with “Real Heroes” written and directed by Dottie Havlik and performed by differently-abled young people and Theatre Bristol veterans.
+Theatre Bristol’s fourth River’s Way collaboration follows March 5 and 6 in the ARTspace, with “Real Heroes” written and directed by Dottie Havlik and performed by differently-abled young people and Theatre Bristol veterans.

-Follow Theatre Bristol’s website and Facebook page for tickets, details, and more for these 2020 shows.
+Follow Theatre Bristol’s website and Facebook page for tickets, details, and more for these 2021 shows.

-Haley White, designer of the Theatre Bristol 2020 Season poster, is a local graphic designer who specializes in logo design, social media content, illustration, photography and hand lettering, and recently joined King University’s communications department.
+Haley White, designer of the Theatre Bristol 2020/2021 Season poster, is a local graphic designer who specializes in logo design, social media content, illustration, photography and hand lettering, and recently joined King University’s communications department.
 She is thrilled to work with Theatre Bristol and present the 2020 Season Reveal design.
 Haley appreciates the opportunity to give back to the community by doing something that she loves.
 To view her entire body of work you can visit http://www.haleycatherinedesigns.com.

-Theatre Bristol is currently welcoming show and season sponsors and souvenir program advertising for the 55th Season.
+Theatre Bristol is currently welcoming show and season sponsors and souvenir program advertising for the 56th Season.
 Please contact info@TheatreBristol.org or 423-212-3625 for more information.

 Those interested in being a part of the wonderful experience of live performance by bringing it to life over several weeks and working backstage as part of the production team and stage crew are welcome to come to any of the audition dates and discuss their interest and skill.
 This invitation includes those interested in orchestra, costuming, set design and construction, lighting, sound, stage management, props, publicity, and many other roles.
 Interested individuals can also email firstname.lastname@example.org.
 All roles are volunteer, as there is no paid staff.
 No experience is necessary for crew work, though welcome.

 Year-end contributions to Theatre Bristol may be made to support its mission to offer skills and opportunities to children that increase their self confidence, as well as to provide an outlet for live performance by community members for audiences throughout the region.
 The vision is that all children experience the unparalleled benefits of live performance and that no child be turned away from opportunities for learning, whether through workshops or attending a show.
-Theatre Bristol is a 501(c)3 nonprofit organization, a Great Nonprofits 2019 Top Nonprofit, and a Gold-level Guidestar organization.
+Theatre Bristol is a 501(c)3 nonprofit organization, a Great Nonprofits 2020 Top Nonprofit, and a Platinum-level Guidestar organization.

-Theatre Bristol’s 55th season is made possible by United Company Foundation, the Tennessee Arts Commission, HomeTrust Bank, HVAC, Inc, Summit BSR Roofing, Citizens Bank, Food City, and Seaman Corporation.
+Theatre Bristol’s 57th season is made possible by United Company Foundation, the Tennessee Arts Commission, HomeTrust Bank, HVAC, Inc, Summit BSR Roofing, Citizens Bank, Food City, and Seaman Corporation.

-“She Loves Me” and “Elf” are presented through special arrangement with Music Theatre International (MTI), “To Kill a Mockingbird is presented through Dramatic Publishing, and The Sound of Music with special arrangement by Rogers and Hammerstein.
+“elf The Musical” is presented through special arrangement with Music Theatre International (MTI), “To Kill a Mockingbird” is presented through Dramatic Publishing, and “The Sound of Music” with special arrangement by Rogers and Hammerstein.
 All authorized performance materials are also provided by MTI, R&H, and Dramatic Publishing.